Logarithmic gradient estimate and Universal bounds for semilinear elliptic equations revisited: Proof of Theorem

-Now, as before, we can obtain the boundedness of $G$ via \eqref{71} as previous proofs.
-Let $A:=\Phi G$ be the auxiliary function, where $\Phi$ is a cut-off function as in Lemma \ref{cut off}.
-Without loss of generality, we may assmue that $A$ get its positive maximum value in $B(x_0,\frac{3}{2}R)$ the maximal value point $x$ is outside of cut locus of $x_0$.
-By chain rule, at point $x$, we can get
+Next, we derive the boundedness of \(F\) via \eqref{41} as follows.
+Let \(A = {\Phi F}\) be the auxiliary function, where \(\Phi\) is a cut-off function as in Lemma \ref{cut off}.
+Without loss of generality, we may assmue that \(A\) attains its maximum inside \(B\left( {{x}_{0},\frac{3}{2}R}\right)\) or proof is finished.
+We also assume that the maximal point \(x\) lies outside the cut locus of \({x}_{0}\) as before.
+By the chain rule, at point \(x\) , we see

-By \eqref{726}, \eqref{72aeq} and chain rule again, we have
+By \eqref{41}, \eqref{420} and chain rule again, we have